matt-harvey/dailycashmanager/user_guide/Transactions.rst

 the "Household supplies" row.
 But calculating this number may involve adding several items from your receipt, or else performing a calculation (100.52 - 80.53 = 19.99) to work out how much you spent on household supplies.
-To avoid the bother of performing a calculation, you can simply double-click in the amount box of the "Household supplies" row, and DailyCashManager will calculate the 19.99 for you, and populate the cell with this figure.
+To avoid the bother of performing a manual calculation, you can simply double-click in the amount box of the "Household supplies" row, and DailyCashManager will calculate the 19.99 for you, and populate the cell with this figure.

 In general, whenever you have a split transaction, and you want to populate one of the amount cells with whatever is the "remaining" amount of the